imperva/terraform-incapsula-cloud-waf/README.md

-# Terraform Imperva Template Module
+# Terraform Imperva Cloud WAF Module

 This repository serves as a abstraction and simplification for common uses of the Imperva Cloud WAF terraform resources.